risedle/boost/README.md

-# Risedle Multiply
+# Risedle Boost

-Risedle Multiply helps users to multiply their exposure to their favorite tokens.
+Rise Boost allows users to boost their exposure to any crypto assets.

 It's powered by Rari Fuse.